twhite96/made-mistakes-gatsby/src/posts/notes/static-files.md

 In the end looping through `site.static_files` became an easy way spitting out a folder of files without having to hard code `<img>` elements.
 Sure there are a million different ways to do this with Jekyll, but this served a need and was a quick hack.

 Curious if others are using **static files** in cool and interesting ways.
-Feel free to let me know in the comment section below if you are :smile:.
+Feel free to let me know in the comment section below if you are.